flotiq/flotiq-docs/docs/Deep-Dives/wordpress-import.md

+title: Importing Wordpress posts, migrate from Wordpress to Flotiq headless CMS | Flotiq docs
+description: Get into this deep dive into Flotiq to learn how to easily import your blog posts from Wordpress to Flotiq.

 # Importing posts from Wordpress

 Replacing Wordpress is one of the most common use cases for Headless CMS, and for good reasons.
 Let's take a look at how easy it's going to be.